Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: Preliminaries

 \subsection{The Weisfeiler-Leman algorithm}

 By iteratively refining a partition of the set of vertex tuples of its input graph, the Weisfeiler-Leman algorithm computes a stable partition of the graph.
-For every~$k \in \mathbb{N}$, a~$k$-dimensional variant of it is defined.
+For every~$k \in \mathbb{N}$, a~$k$-dimensional variant of the algorithm is defined.
 We are mainly concerned with the 2-dimensional variant that we describe next.